Tax included. Shipping calculated at checkout.

-Blueberry & cherry fruits with chocolate souffle
+Blueberry & cherry fruit with chocolate soufflé

-Inza district lot
+Varieties_ Inza district lot

-Farm: Various small farmers
+Farms_ Various small farmers

 Inza Municipality is located on the western face of the south of the central branch of the Andean mountain range, in the eastern section of Cauca.
 In conjunction with the Paez municipality they form a region known as Tierradentro.
 This region is still inhabited by the Paeces indigenous tribe, who make up around 80% of the population there and is perfectly situated for growing coffee in its mountainous terrain.